fatihohn/cloud-file-manager/terraform/README.md

 # 2. Log in to ECR
 aws ecr get-login-password --region $AWS_REGION | docker login --username AWS --password-stdin $REPO_URL

-# 3. Build the image for amd64 architecture and push to ECR (run from the project's root directory)
+# 3. Build the image for amd64 architecture and push to ECR (run from the project\'s root directory)
 #    Ensure you are in the project root: /path/to/cloud-file-manager
 docker buildx build --platform linux/amd64 -t $REPO_URL:latest -f cloud-file-manager-backend/Dockerfile . --push
 ```